astronomer/docs/astro/api-keys.md

 ## Use an API key for CI/CD

-If you deploy DAGs regularly to a production environment, Astronomer recommends using Deployment API keys to automate pushing code with a tool like GitHub Actions or Circle CI.
+If you deploy DAGs regularly to a production environment, Astronomer recommends using Deployment API keys to automate pushing code with a tool such as GitHub Actions or Circle CI.

 For more information and examples, see [Automate code deploys with CI/CD](ci-cd.md).